Irregular Around the Margins: Synopsis

-Chris, drunk, arrives at the Bing and empties his pistol into Tony's car before entering the club, where he is overpowered.
-Tony and his crew take him to the Meadowlands, where Tony prepares to execute him if he doesn't acknowledge that nothing happened.
-However, at Tony B's suggestion, Chris is taken to the doctor who treated Tony and Adriana on the night of the accident.
+A drunken Chris arrives at the Bing and empties his pistol into Tony's car.
+He enters the club shouting threats to Tony and brandishing the empty gun, but is easily overpowered.
+Tony and the crew drive him to the Meadowlands, where Tony prepares to execute him if he doesn't acknowledge that nothing happened between Tony and Adriana.
+At Tony B's suggestion, Chris is taken to the doctor who treated Tony and Adriana on the night of the accident.
 Though they are threatening him, the doctor freely acknowledges that Adriana's injuries show that she was wearing her seat belt and sitting upright when the accident occurred.
-Chris, though placated, feels like a laughing stock.
+Chris appears to be placated but says that he feels like a laughing stock.

-Agent Sanseverino, believing the final version of the story of Adriana and Tony, wants Adriana to exploit their supposed relationship by planting listening devices in her club.
-Adriana is furious and moves to get out of the car.
+Agent Sanseverino still believes that Adriana and Tony have some sort of sexual relationship in spite of Adriana's insistence otherwise.
+Meeting in a car, she tells Adriana she wants to exploit the supposed relationship by planting listening devices in her club.
+This infuriates Adriana, who moves to go.
 As she is leaving, Sanseverino tries to warn her that by staying with Chris she is protecting her abuser.
+Adriana fiercely defends Christopher by retorting that "had Christopher been alone in a car with a woman" she would have killed him.

 Tony convinces Carmela that there is nothing between him and Adriana.
-In a show of unity, Tony and Carmela, Chris and Adriana, and Tony B and Quintina Blundetto arrive to dine at Nuovo Vesuvio, where most of Tony's crew are eating at other tables.
-Vito approaches them and shakes Chris' hand, wishing him a pleasant evening, resolving the tension between them.
+In a show of unity, Tony and Carmela, Chris and Adriana, and Tony B and Quintina Blundetto dine at Nuovo Vesuvio, where most of Tony's crew are eating at other tables.
+Vito approaches them and shakes Chris's hand, wishing him a pleasant evening, resolving the tension between them.